HackTricks-wiki/hacktricks/generic-methodologies-and-resources/python/bypass-python-sandboxes/README.md

 function_type(codeobj, mydict, None, None, None)()
 ```

 If you cannot access `eval` or `exec` you could create a **proper function**, but calling it directly is usually going to fail with: _constructor not accessible in restricted mode_.
-So you need a **function not in the restricted environment call this function.**
+So you need a **function not in the restricted environment to call this function.**

 ```python
 #Compile a regular print